scirusvulgaris/OSINT/dig && nslookup.md

 - **`dig`** is generally preferred for scripting because of its predictable output format and extensive detail.
 - **`nslookup`** is often used interactively and is available by default on many Windows systems as well as Unix-like operating systems.

-These tools are crucial for diagnosing DNS issues and obtaining detailed DNS record information.
-They provide network admins and system engineers with the means to query the DNS and understand how domains are resolving across the internet.